andrew/ultimate-awesome/README.md

 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [fucking-awesome-laravel](https://github.com/correia-jpv/fucking-awesome-laravel) - A curated list of bookmarks, packages, tutorials, videos and other cool resources from the Laravel ecosystem.
 With repository stars⭐ and forks🍴.
 - [awesome-arabic-nlp](https://github.com/Curated-Awesome-Lists/awesome-arabic-nlp) - Dive into the world of Arabic NLP with this extensive collection of resources, tools, datasets, and best practices tailored for the Arabic language.
+- [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-BCIss](https://github.com/FBen3/awesome-BCIss) - List of summer schools to study brain-computer interfaces, neurotechnology & related fields worldwide .
 - [awesome-geocaching](https://github.com/FoxFil/awesome-geocaching) - 🌍 Websites, applications, and other resources for Geocaching.